What are Custom Pages for Errors?

 We offer a comprehensive video tutorial for users to make their own branded pages for errors generated by their site.
 For text information, please continue reading.

-To create a custom error page for your account, please login to cPanel and click Error Pages, under Advanced.
+To create a custom page for your errors generated by your account, please login to cPanel and click Error Pages, under Advanced.
 Select the domain or subdomain you want and click the page you want to edit.
 Insert your own custom page code (in HTML or SHTML).
 The changes will be applied after you click Save.